-Holz and Wheeler~\cite{Holz:2002uf} have investigated retrolensing with the deflection angle $\alpha \sim \pi$ in a lens configuration that the sun as the source of a light, an observer, and a black hole as a lens object line up in this order.
+Holz and Wheeler~\cite{Holz:2002uf} have investigated retrolensing with the deflection angle $\alpha \sim \pi$ in a lens configuration that has the Sun as the source of a light, an observer, and a black hole as a lens object line up in this order.
 Retrolensing by a photon sphere around a black hole~\cite{DePaolis:2003ad,Eiroa:2003jf,Bozza:2004kq,DePaolis:2004xe,Abdujabbarov:2017pfw}, around a wormhole~\cite{Tsukamoto:2017edq,Tsukamoto:2016zdu}, and a naked singularity~\cite{ZamanBabar:2021zuk} have been investigated.
 Retrolensing with a deflection angle $\alpha \sim 3\pi$ also have been studied~\cite{Tsukamoto:2017edq}.
 Retrolensing by a Reissner-Nordstr\"{o}m black hole in our galaxy~\cite{Eiroa:2003jf} and near our solar system~\cite{Tsukamoto:2016oca} have been studied.

-In this paper, we apply the retrolensing of light rays reflected by a photon sphere around a Reissner-Nordstr\"{o}m naked singularity by using the exact analytic expressions of $\bar{a}$ and $\bar{b}$ in Eq.~(\ref{eq:al1}) in the strong deflection limit $b \rightarrow b_\mathrm{m}+0$ and $\bar{c}$ and $\bar{d}$ in Eq.~(\ref{eq:al2}) in the strong deflection limit $b \rightarrow b_\mathrm{m}-0$.
-The retrolensing by the photon sphere around the Reissner-Nordstr\"{o}m naked singularity can be brighter than the one around a Reissner-Nordstr\"{o}m black hole because of the existence of the rays which reflected by a potential barrier near an antiphoton sphere.
+In this paper, we apply the retrolensing of light rays reflected near a photon sphere around a Reissner-Nordstr\"{o}m naked singularity by using the exact analytic expressions of $\bar{a}$ and $\bar{b}$ in Eq.~(\ref{eq:al1}) in the strong deflection limit $b \rightarrow b_\mathrm{m}+0$ and $\bar{c}$ and $\bar{d}$ in Eq.~(\ref{eq:al2}) in the strong deflection limit $b \rightarrow b_\mathrm{m}-0$.
+The retrolensing by the photon sphere around the Reissner-Nordstr\"{o}m naked singularity can be brighter than the one around a Reissner-Nordstr\"{o}m black hole because of the rays reflected by a potential barrier near an antiphoton sphere.

 This paper is organized as follows.
-We review the deflection angle of rays in the strong deflection limits in the Reissner-Nordstr\"{o}m spacetime in Sec.~II, we investigate the retrolensing by the photon sphere around the Reissner-Nordstr\"{o}m naked singularity in Sec.~III, and we discuss and conclude our results in Sec.~IV.
-In this paper, we use the units in which the light speed and Newton's constant are unity.
+We investigate the retrolensing near the photon sphere around the Reissner-Nordstr\"{o}m naked singularity in Sec.~II, and we discuss and conclude our results in Sec.~III.
+We review the deflection angle of rays in the strong deflection limits in the Reissner-Nordstr\"{o}m spacetime briefly in Appendix A. In this paper, we use the units in which the light speed and Newton's constant are unity.